LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 \end{align}
 $$

-So we can interpret this as 'there is a 60% chance that the car is in Colac and 40% chance it's in Bendigo' and this will be our "state" for that day.
+So we can interpret this as 'there is a 60% chance that the car is in Colac and a 40% chance it's in Bendigo,' and this will be our "state" for that day.
 Thinking in terms of probability now instead of number of cars.
-Now stick with me, we'll look at the state of the next day.
+Now, stick with me, we'll look at the state of the next day.

 $$
 \begin{align}